Arheii/project1/README.md

 # Project 1

-Web Programming with Python and JavaScript
+Web Programming with Python, Flask and SQL
 # project1